merakib/BSTweaker/README.md

 # BSTweaker
-A simple tweaker for bluestacks app player/MSI app player You can also download from the official website | here : https://bstweaker.tk/
+A simple tweaker for bluestacks app player/MSI app player This is a test version(BETA) |
+You can also download from the official website | here : https://bstweaker.tk/
-All previous versions of BSTweaker: Google Drive https://drive.google.com/open?id=0B1ef6n6F8HSZdzhaZnVqeU1vd2s 6.8.6 // 12.03.2022
+All versions of BSTweaker: Google Drive https://drive.google.com/open?id=0B1ef6n6F8HSZdzhaZnVqeU1vd2s 6.8.6 // 12.03.2022
 - Support for BlueStacks 5.6